Kyle Petty: 1997–2006

 In 2001, Petty brought the No. 45 to Cup full-time and switched to Dodge.
 He failed to qualify for twelve races that season and failed to finish higher than sixteenth, causing him to finish 43rd in points.
 He qualified for every race in 2002 and had a top-ten at Talladega, raising him to 22nd in the points.
 After 2002, Sprint left the team and Brawny/Georgia Pacific became his new sponsor.
 He missed three races in 2003 (including one due to injury) and fell back to 37th in the standings.

 In 2003, during the Food City 500, Petty crashed his No. 45 car in a hard driver's side impact, recording a hit of 80 g's.
 Petty held the record for hardest hit until Elliott Sadler crashed at Pocono in 2010.

-He moved up four spots in 2004 and had a best finish of 12th.
+He moved up four spots in 2004 and had a best finish of twelfth.
 In 2005, he competed in every race for the first time in three years and had two top-tens and finished 27th in points.
 When Georgia Pacific left after 2005, Wells Fargo, Schwan's, and Marathon Oil became the team's new primary sponsors and Petty duplicated his top-ten total in 2006, but fell five spots further in points.